 Light forces over time move teeth—that is the orthodontic mantra of my generation.
 We have dumbed it down to make it simple, but the truth is a little more complicated.
 We use the least common denominator principle, or no tooth left behind.
 While the lower incisors are being instructed to move, the molars may not be getting any significant forces applied to them.
 In this case the molars are left behind while we work on the incisors.

 Not since the transformative introduction of Copper NiTi wires 25 years ago have there been any significant advancements in orthodontic archwire technology.
 The next revolution is upon us with the introduction of SmartArch Laser Engineered Copper NiTi from Ormco Corp.
-SmartArch allows us to use a wire that places optimal forces on the molars and the incisors at the same time (Figure 1).
+SmartArch allows us to use a wire that places optimal forces on the molars and the incisors at the same time (See image above).
 This allows for earlier posterior broadening and leveling than we are used to seeing in these early archwire stages.

 If I designed the perfect archwire, it would be a bigger wire that fills up the slot more but has the unloading forces of a lighter archwire.
 This wire would provide ideal force for each individual tooth and would be a more comfortable wire for my patients.
 Patients are busy and want to come in to the office as few times as possible, so a wire that is efficient and long lasting is best to increase the intervals between appointments.